 The overall message seems to be a shorter test, focused on business skills to help students apply to business school and boost career success faster!
 Some could say this is a way to lessen the GMAT to fall more in line with the GRE, which continues to take market share away from the GMAT.

-GMAC has released some additional information on test specifics and the launch timeline.
+GMAC has released additional information on test.

 There will be 3 sections.
 Each section is 45 minutes.